-A fortnightly newsletter is sent home each Friday to keep parents informed of the activities taking place in school.
+A fortnightly newsletter is emailed home every other Friday to keep parents informed of the activities taking place in school.
 Important dates, such as holidays and trips, are included.
+Hard copies can be requested from the school office and there are hard copies displayed in the School foyer.

 Illness or Accident at School